May 2020. California.

 For those unfamiliar with this car, the 2012-2014 Rav4 EV is powered by a Tesla drive train.
 The electric motor, battery, and some electrical components were by made by Tesla, and the vehicle was assembled at Toyota’s Woodstock plant in Ontario, Canada.
 Toyota only made about 2,500 of these cars, and only made the bare minimum to comply with California law.

 The drive unit was based on early Model S drive units and was prone to making a high pitch whine.
 My Rav developed this noise, which in my case was only noticeable at low speeds.
 The function of the motor was never a problem, it worked perfectly fine, but Toyota listened to the noise and they were willing to replace the drive unit under warranty.
-The last drive unit installed is silent.
+The last drive unit installed is silent, Tesla has apparently devised a solution to that issue.
 Otherwise, we have not had any issues with our Rav4 EV.

 It is hard to beat the utility of this EV.
-With over 37 cubic feet of storage space behind the rear seats the Rav is very handy.
-Fold the rear seats down and you’ve got 73 cubic feet of storage.
+With over 37 cubic feet (~1,000 liters) of storage space behind the rear seats the Rav is very handy.
+Fold the rear seats down and you’ve got 73 cubic feet (~2,000 liters) of storage.

 Quick Charging is a Must

 In 2015 I had QuickChargePower’s JdeMO DC charging port installed.
 I would not be without it.
 JdeMO allows us to recharge our Rav4 EV quickly at DC charging stations located throughout California.
 This has allowed us to travel around our region of California using CHAdeMO charging stations to refuel in about 40 minutes, visiting the Bay Area, Monterey, Santa Cruz, Yosemite, Lake Tahoe and more.
 Since getting our Model 3 we no longer use the Rav4 EV for our longer trips, but it is nice to know that we can go beyond the range of the battery pack in the Rav4 EV when needed.